 Discrimination, poverty and hard work are high stakes challenges for any care leaver, but the main issue remains love, or the lack of it.
 There is a broader need for a politics that can talk about love, wellbeing, trauma, violence and hope.
 The social and emotional drivers of all of our behaviour and decisions.
 And this makes democratic sense because care leavers are not alone.

 Until recently there was a common public perception that childhood trauma, neglect & violence were marginal issues addressed through the care, social work and juvenile justice systems dealing with maybe 1 or 2 % of a given child population.
-But the World Health Organisation and other bodies have undertaken surveys in multiple countries on general populations which reveal that on average, around 60% of adults in family settings were affected be one serious adverse childhood experience (ACEs) and around 15% by 4 or more.
+But the World Health Organisation and other bodies have undertaken surveys in multiple countries on general populations which reveal that on average, around 60% of adults were affected be one serious adverse childhood experience (ACEs) and around 15% by 4 or more.
 The 15% with 4 or more ACEs, like care leavers are much more likely to have really bad life outcomes in health, crime, education and all aspects of wellbeing.
 In psychology research, 42% of adults across countries are said to have insecure attachment due to absence or inconsistency of parental love in the first two years of life.
 Insecure attachment severely affects their ability to have quality relationships.
 The common perception about the marginality of trauma must have ran counter to people’s lived experience and their ability to articulate it.
 That is now changing.